Frequently Asked Questions (FAQs)

 - The organization must submit the following Key Performance Indicators (KPIs), and take the Self-Assessment for Transition Planning.

 - Net Patient Revenue

-- One-on-one assistance in developing a Community Care Coordination (CCC) plan, which is crucial to managing population health in the future.
+- One-on-one assistance in developing a Community Care Coordination (CCC) plan is crucial to managing population health in the future.

 CCC is fundamental to the Delta project and supports the goal of making in-depth health system enhancements for improved population health.
 Research shows that successful care coordination can no longer take the traditional route and must involve collaborating with local health and social service providers to improve patient health outcomes.

 Refer to the CCC Activities and Timeline page.